ValdemarGr/gql/docs/schema/dsl.md

 :::warning
 not up to date
 :::
-The DSL consists of a set of smart constructors for the ast nodes of gql.
+The DSL consists of a series of smart constructors for the ast nodes of gql.
 The source code for the DSL is very easy to follow and as such, the best documentation is the source code itself :-).

-## Fields
-The simplest form of field construction comes from the `field` smart constructor.
-It simply lifts a resolver (and optionally an argument) into a field.
+Lets start off with some imports.
 ```scala mdoc
 import cats.data._
 import cats.effect._